Getting the right information matters

-Scams and frauds exploiting the spread of COVID-19 have been noted overseas and are expected to be seen in New Zealand.
+Scams and frauds exploiting COVID-19 have been noted overseas and are expected to be seen in New Zealand.
 They may arrive in the form of an email, text, phone call or through social media.

 For more information on what to watch out for and where to report scams, visit the following websites:

-It is not illegal for businesses to increase their prices, however, the Fair Trading Act prohibits misleading and deceptive conduct and false representations.
-This means that if a business gives a reason for a price increase it must be true, otherwise the business risks breaching the law.
+It is not illegal for businesses to increase their prices; however, the Fair Trading Act prohibits misleading and deceptive conduct and false representations.
+This means that if a business gives a reason for a price increase it legally must be true, otherwise the business risks breaching the law.